 Why should we expand marine aquaculture in the U.S.?

-The U.S. imports more than 90 percent (by value) of its seafood, more than half of which is from aquaculture.
-The annual seafood trade deficit in the U.S. exceeds $14 billion and is among the largest commodity trade deficits in the country.
-In 2014 U.S. aquaculture production contributed just under 0.5 percent to the global farmed seafood supply, while Asia produced almost 90 percent, most of which was from freshwater farms in China.
+The U.S. imports more than 60 percent (by value) of its seafood, more than half of which is from aquaculture.
+The annual seafood trade deficit in the U.S. exceeds $16 billion and is among the largest commodity trade deficits in the country.
+In 2016 U.S. aquaculture production contributed just under 0.5 percent to the global farmed seafood supply, while Asia produced almost 90 percent by volume, most of which was from freshwater farms in China.
 Reliance on imports can be problematic.
 Increasing wealth in countries like China and Brazil result in higher domestic demand for healthy seafood they produce, making less available for export to countries like the U.S. Heavy reliance on imported seafood can also increase the risk of sourcing from farms that engage in practices that are destructive to the environment and/or local communities.

-There is potential to develop a sustainable, robust, and diverse marine offshore aquaculture industry in the U.S., which has the largest exclusive economic zone (EEZ) of any country in the world.
+There is potential to develop a sustainable, robust, and diverse marine offshore aquaculture industry in the U.S., which has one of the largest exclusive economic zones (EEZ) in the world.
 The U.S. also has the most area suitable for aquaculture production in the marine environment in terms of desirable water depth, current speed, and access to coastal infrastructure.
 Farms operating in U.S. waters are subject to some of the most comprehensive environmental, seafood safety, and regulatory programs in the world.
 The U.S. has the science and technology to launch this industry and the research capacity to solve problems that may arise, facilitating use of adaptive management to move this entire industry forward in a responsible manner.